ejhigson/nestcheck/docs/install.rst

     cd nestcheck
     python setup.py install

-Both of these methods automatically install any of ``nestcheck``'s dependencies which you don't already have as well.
+Both of these methods also automatically install any of ``nestcheck``'s dependencies which are not already satisfied by your system.

 Dependencies